rmsk2/F256_FwBuild/README.md

 In order to build the latest firmware for the F256 Jr. and K you have to clone this repo, change into the new directory and run the script `clone_f256.sh`.
 If that succeeded run the script `buildfw_f256.sh`.
 If that succeeds you will find all the necessary files to flash the latest firmware of your Foenix 256 in the `bin` directory.
-All the files in this directory have to be copied into the `firware` directory of the latest "official" firmware release which can be found [here](https://github.com/FoenixRetro/f256-firmware/releases/download/release-2023.5/f256_firmware_2023.5.zip).
+All the files in this directory have to be copied into the `firmware` directory of the latest "official" firmware release which can be found [here](https://github.com/FoenixRetro/f256-firmware/releases/download/release-2023.5/f256_firmware_2023.5.zip).
 After that the new firmware can be flashed.
 I have not done a lot of testing, but after flashing the output of these scripts to